Board of Review

 4. You are strongly encouraged to attend the Open Book if you wish to contest the improvement value or personal property valuation of your property.
 Most objections are successfully handled thru this process.
-Open Book appointments must be scheduled thru Accurate Appraisal at 1-800-770-3927 or via the internet at www.accurateassessor.com .
+Open Book appointments must be scheduled thru Accurate Appraisal at 1-920-749-8098 or www.accurateassessor.com

 5. If satisfaction is not received at Open Book, the next step is Board of Review.
 You must provide written notice of intent to file an objection to the Clerk of the Board of Review a minimum of 48 hours prior (firstname.lastname@example.org) to the beginning of the BOR.
 In addition, you are required to complete the State prescribed objection form (link found at the bottom of this page).
 This form must be completed prior to assignment of a Board of Review appointment.
 Appointments will be assigned by City Hall 920-674-7700.

 Below is a listing of items which are the responsibility of the objector (property owner/representative):

 Allow the assessor to view the property.
 Persons cannot appear before the Board to contest assessments if they have refused reasonable written requests, sent by certified mail, to view their property.

 File an annual statement of personal property by March 1st if a personal property assessment is being contested.
 (Property owners may, however, submit the completed statement to the Board along with a statement of the reasons why they failed to submit the return.)